-If you’re known as the Mary Poppins of your friend group, packing for a wedding can be tough.
+If you’re known as the Mary Poppins of your friend group, deciding what to bring to a wedding can be tough.
 You’ll definitely need to do a bit of downsizing and probably swap your massive tote with something a touch smaller.
 There are really only a few essentials you need to bring along with you for the big day, so try your best not to go overboard.

 Here’s what every guest should bring to a wedding.

 Even if the happy couple wants you to leave your phone off for the ceremony (they definitely will), you shouldn’t leave it at home.
-You’ll need that bad boy for reviewing the day’s itinerary on the wedding website, snapping candids, capturing cute moments on video, ordering your Uber ride home and more.
+You’ll need that bad boy for getting directions to the wedding venues, reviewing the day’s itinerary on the wedding website, snapping candids, capturing cute moments on video, ordering your Uber ride home and more.
 Remember, this should be the only electronic item with you - no iPads, laptops or cameras should find their way into your bag.

 I know, I know, one of the best things about weddings is the fact that they are essentially a free party.
 You get to eat an amazing meal at a stunning venue without dropping a dime (awesome, amiright?).
 However, there are a few things you may need to pony up cash for over the course of the evening.
+Open bar or cash bar?
+Some weddings do not include free drinks all night long.
 Not driving?
 You may have to purchase a cab ride back to your hotel.
 Hitting an after party at a bar?
 You’ll probably want some cash for drinks.
 Keep a couple bucks in your wallet or stash your credit card in your clutch so that you don’t have to borrow a twenty from another guest.